 The Pima Cotton grows only on the northern coastal area in Peru.
 The Harvest and Selection of the fibres is done by hand.
 Consequently, we obtain a yarn of a unique pureness.
 When you wear a garment made in organic cotton you can feel the higher Softness & Smoothness.

 The dyeing and finishing processes are ideal to maintain the qualities of the Pima Cotton unaltered in your garments, lasting longer than normal cotton pieces.
 The products for dyeing and finishing used are anallergic and biodegradable.
+This means B.e Quality products are friendly with the environment and with delicate skins, as has no toxic chemicals.

 A Bit of History

-The existence and use of the Pima Cotton is long before the arrival of the Spanish conquerors.
+The existence and use of the Pima Cotton is recorded long before the arrival of the Spanish conquerors.

 Enjoy the Cotton of the Gods, and feel the difference: see our collection here .